iFixit/itbrokeand.ifixit.com/_posts/2015-01-13-matryoshka-configurable-caching-library-for-php.md

 The PHP extensions are certainly usable and provide all of the core functionality that you could need.
 However, we use a lot of patterns to make our day to day caching much easier that aren't provided by the extensions.

-In comes [Matryoshka], an open source caching library for PHP which makes common operations easier and allows for on-the-fly configuration.
+One tool that we wrote is [Matryoshka]&#58; an open source caching library for PHP which makes common operations easier and allows for on-the-fly configuration.

 # Configurable Behavior

 Matryoshka is designed to be very configurable.
 You can add functionality on the fly simply by wrapping an existing `Backend` with a new one.
-We use this extensively to prefix keys, modify expiration times, disable gets, gather metrics, etc.
+We use this extensively to prefix keys, modify expiration times, disable cache gets, gather metrics, etc.

 Start off with a `Memcache` instance: